mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 What's up?
 Welcome to a series of articles I'm writing about [Jekyll](https://jekyllrb.com), the static blog generator.
 I had trouble customizing this blog due to the lack of good Jekyll resources online, so I had no choice but to go into super-genius mode and figure it all out myself.
 Now I want to share my methods with you.

 This post is about the very first thing I implemented for this blog: links to the previous and next posts.
-I had initially used [David Elbe's method](http://david.elbe.me/jekyll/2015/06/20/how-to-link-to-next-and-previous-post-with-jekyll.html), which for some people might be *good enough*, but has some glaring problems -- I personally wasn't satisfied with it.
+I had initially used [David Elbe's method](http://david.elbe.me/jekyll/2015/06/20/how-to-link-to-next-and-previous-post-with-jekyll.html), which for some people might be *good enough*, but has some glaring problems, and I wasn't satisfied with it.
 Since this and other solutions I found on Google were suboptimal, I came up with my own method and I wanted to share it.

 ## The Goal